It's closing in on Valentine's Day. Such an anxious time for lots of women in particular. But also men who want their gifts to communicate something.

 Surveys show that 55 percent of American women are single these days.
-And other research points to the fact that more and more women don't feel incomplete by going it on their own, picking career, travel, business and freedom over settling down.
+And other research points to the fact that more and more women don't feel incomplete by doing it on their own, picking career, travel, business, and freedom over settling down.
 That's confidence.
 And also cultivating happiness in the moment, knowing that where you are is where you're meant to be.

 Of course, we'd be remiss if we did not note that the hopeless romantic in many of us loves sappy movies, public proposals and yes, the grand gesture.
 We might not get a stadium proposal like Kanye gave Kim, but most of us remember the unexpected — when someone went out of their way to do something kind, loving and generous.